hotohoto/study-notes/ml/sample-quality-metrics.md

 - [GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium, NIPS, 2017](https://arxiv.org/abs/1706.08500)
 - The 2-Wasserstein distance between 2 multivariate normal distributions fit to the sets of feature maps calculated for real and generated images
+- They calculated this between all the training images  and the 50k generated images
 - The inception v3 model is used to get those feature maps
 - calculation
   - load a pretrained Inception V3 model